To the haunting question: “Why didn’t Jews fight back?”

 In Their Own Voices

-As we approached the 75th anniversary of the onset of World War II, we had one last chance to film the stories from those who lived this history.
-These interviews with the last living Partisans are the centerpiece of this film.
+FOUR WINTERS features interviews with the last living Partisans who are the centerpiece of this film.
 By also using personal photographs, letters, journals, rare archival film footage, historic war records, photographs, and artifacts shared with the filmmakers from Partisans’ personal collections, the documentarians weave together many strands to tell this layered story that shatters the myth of Jewish passivity.
 The film illuminates the many ways in which Jews resisted the Nazis -- and celebrates the soulful bravery, cleverness, and leadership, of the Partisans.

 “Our history must not contain only tragedy.
 We cannot allow that.
 It must also have heroic struggles, self-defense, war, even death with honor."